Orlando Child Support Lawyer

 What If I Need An Attorney For Modification of Child Support in Orlando, Florida?

 There are several reasons to modify child support orders.
-If the child support order is not scheduled to terminate within 6 months and there is a substantial change in circumstances (i.e. more overnight time-sharing, increase in income for person receiving support or decrease in income for person paying support) or if the support amount has not been reviewed in three (3) years since the entry of the Final Judgment or entry of last order addressing support then it may be time to modify a child support order.
-If either parent’s income has increased or decreased the change in child support amount must be either 15% or $50.00 whichever is greater.
+If the child support order is not scheduled to terminate within 6 months and there is a substantial change in circumstances (i.e. more overnight time-sharing, increase in income for person receiving support or decrease in income for the person paying support) or if the support amount has not been reviewed in three (3) years since the entry of the Final Judgment or entry of last order addressing support then it may be time to modify a child support order.
+If either parent’s income has increased or decreased the change in child support amount must be either 15% or $50.00, whichever is greater.
 With the enactment of the new child support statutes in 2011, it changed the formula for which child support is calculated.
 Under the old guidelines, the paying parent was required to exercise at least 146 overnights a year.
 Now, the paying parent is only required to exercise 73 overnights a year.
 Most child support orders entered prior to 2011 exercise at least 73 overnights a year with every other weekend and half the summer time-sharing provisions.
 However, you must have a substantial change in circumstances or not had a review of the child support for three (3) years to file to modify child support.
 The new statute expressly states that a parent paying child support cannot seek a modification solely based on the statutory change in overnights allowing a reduction in child support.
-When calculating child support other needs of the child are addressed including 100% of childcare costs and 100% of health insurance costs for the benefit of the minor child.
+When calculating child support, other needs of the child are addressed, including 100% of childcare costs and 100% of health insurance costs for the benefit of the minor child.
 Additionally, credits are given to the parent directly paying these costs.
-If either parent either reduces these costs or there is a need to increase these costs there is a substantial change in circumstance.
+If either parent either reduces these costs or there is a need to increase these costs, there is a substantial change in circumstance.
 A substantial change in circumstances goes both ways for either parent.
 Here are some common substantial changes in circumstance:

 - A decrease in income for the parent paying support (must be an involuntary loss of job or income)

-- The need for child decreased (child is school age and does not require full-time child care)
+- The need for a child decreased (child is school age and does not require full-time child care)